hmrc/income-tax-mtd-changelog/README.md

 ##### Fixed

-List All Uk Savings Accounts:
+List All UK Savings Accounts:
-- `incomeSourceName` field in the response body is now optional.
+- `accountName` field in the response body is now optional.

 ---